5 things to know about the Evergrande crisis: A simple breakdown – KION546

 The Chinese government appears to be starting to intervene.

-Over the past few days, the People’s Bank of China has injected some cash into the financial system, to help boost liquidity in the short term and settle nerves.
+Over the past few days, the People’s Bank of China has injected some cash into the financial system, to help settle nerves.
+On Tuesday alone, it added 100 billion yuan (approximately $15.5 billion), saying it was to keep liquidity going.

-According to Bloomberg, the net injection for banks was 460 billion yuan ($71 billion) sometime this week, including 70 billion yuan ($10.8 billion) on Friday.
+In a statement this week, the central bank also vowed to “maintain the healthy development of the real estate market, and safeguard the legitimate rights and interests of housing consumers.”

+It doubled down on that message Wednesday in a meeting jointly held with regulators, where authorities emphasized the need to not use “real estate as a short-term [tool for] economic stimulus,” according to a central bank statement.

 Authorities are clearly watching closely, while attempting to project calm.